Substantive due process: Early origins

 The "vested rights" jurists saw the "law of the land" and "due process" clauses of state constitutions as restrictions on the substantive content of legislation.
 They were sometimes successful in arguing that certain government infringements were prohibited, regardless of procedure.
 For example, in 1856, the New York Court of Appeals held in Wynehamer v.
 New York that "without 'due process of law', no act of legislation can deprive a man of his property, and that in civil cases an act of the legislature alone is wholly inoperative to take from a man his property".
-However, the rationale of Wynehamer was subsequently rejected, in 1887, by the U.S. Supreme Court.
+However, in 1887 the U.S. Supreme Court subsequently rejected the rationale of Wynehamer.
 Other antebellum cases on due process include Murray's Lessee v.
-Hoboken Land & Improvement Co., which dealt with procedural due process, but the rationale of Murray was subsequently characterized by the Supreme Court, in the case of Hurtado v.
+Hoboken Land & Improvement Co., which dealt with procedural due process, but the Supreme Court subsequently characterized the rationale of Murray, in the case of Hurtado v.
 California, as not providing "an indispensable test" of due process.

 Another important pre-Civil War milestone in the history of due process was Daniel Webster's argument to the Supreme Court as counsel in Dartmouth College v.
-Woodward that the Due Process Clause forbids bills of attainder and various other types of bad legislation.
+Woodward that the Due Process Clause forbids bills of attainder and various other types of depriving legislation.
 Nevertheless, the Supreme Court declined in the case to address that aspect of Webster's argument, the New Hampshire Supreme Court having already rejected it.

 Roger Taney, in his Dred Scott opinion, pronounced without elaboration that the Missouri Compromise was unconstitutional because an "act of Congress that deprived a citizen of his liberty or property merely because he came himself or brought his property into a particular territory of the United States, and who had committed no offence against the laws, could hardly be dignified with the name of due process of law".
 In the case, neither Taney nor the dissenting Benjamin Robbins Curtis mentioned or relied upon the Court's previous discussion of due process in Murray, and Curtis disagreed with Taney about what "due process" meant.